Doubly Sequenceable Groups: Introduction

 As we have mentioned so far, if a group $G$ is abelian, odd, sequenceable, R-sequenceable, or terraceable, then $G$ is D-sequenceable.
 The following theorem provides more examples of D-sequenceable groups.

 \begin{theorem} Let $N$ be an odd or sequenceable group and $H$ be an abelian group.
 Then $N \times H$ is D-sequenceable. \end{theorem}

-This is how this paper is organized.
-In section \ref{abel}, we show how Alspach, Kreher, and Pastine's theorem imply that all abelian groups are D-sequenceable.
-In section \ref{lift}, we show that if $H$ has a cyclic D-sequence, then $H \times \mathbb{Z}_{m}$ has a cyclic D-sequence, where $m \not \equiv 2 \pmod 4$ (Lemmas \ref{extodd} and \ref{extpower2}).
-In section \ref{lift2}, we show that if $N$ is a sequenceable group, then $N \times (\mathbb{Z}_2)^k$ has a cyclic D-sequence for any $k \geq 0$.
-Finally, in section \ref{maint}, we prove our main theorem (Theorem \ref{mainnil}) which states that the direct product of an odd or sequenceable group and an abelian group is D-sequenceable.
+We now describe how this paper is organized.
+In Section \ref{abel}, we show how Alspach, Kreher, and Pastine's theorem imply that all abelian groups are D-sequenceable.
+In Section \ref{lift}, we show that if $H$ has a cyclic D-sequence, then $H \times \mathbb{Z}_{m}$ has a cyclic D-sequence, where $m \neq 2 \pmod 4$ (Lemmas \ref{extodd} and \ref{extpower2}).
+In Section \ref{lift2}, we show that if $N$ is a sequenceable group, then $N \times (\mathbb{Z}_2)^k$ has a cyclic D-sequence for any $k \geq 0$.
+Finally, in Section \ref{maint}, we prove our main theorem (Theorem \ref{mainnil}) which states that the direct product of an odd or sequenceable group with an abelian group is D-sequenceable.